kristopolous/2019-november-novel/ch5.md

 This is the interplay of technology.
 A complete technology execution has all 3 of these and gets to the value of being.

-For example, the catholic church has people, processes, and physical objects that are orchestrated together and as a result is a continuous technology dating, as an institution, at least 1500 years.
+For example, the Catholic Church has people, processes, and physical objects that are orchestrated together and as a result is a continuous technology dating, as an institution, at least 1500 years.
 Because they are all tightly and intimately connected, the institution of the church tries to exist as its own thing, disconnected from reality except through certain levers and mechanisms, in the same way that a machine is defined by the finite number of operations that can be done upon it.

-The US constitution, as a document, is another piece of technology - originally defining people, processes, and the relationship of physical objects, called property.
+The US Constitution, as a document, is another piece of technology - originally defining people, processes, and the relationship of physical objects, called property.

 ### What is the future?